 These United States

-A wrap-up of news and worthy blog posts around the USA.
+A round up of news and blog posts from around these United States.

 Delaware House Passes a Civil Unions Bill.
 The Delaware House has approved a measure that allows civil unions for same-sex couples by a vote of 26 to 15.
 Last week, the same measure passed the Delaware Senate by a vote of 13 to 6.
 The bill now goes to Governor Markell who last week after the bill passed the Senate: "It's time for this bill to pass.
 It's time for the bill to be signed.
 It's the right thing to do for the people of Delaware."
 Once signed, Delaware will become the eighth state to offer civil unions.

 Green Mountain Care Passes Senate Panel in Vermont.
 The Burlington Free Press reports that the Senate Health and Welfare Committee passed by 5 to 0 vote a bill that would put Vermont on the road toward creation of a government-financed health insurance plan called Green Mountain Care by 2017.
 The legislation, a priority for Gov. Peter Shumlin, already passed the House.

 Arizona's Birther Bill Advances.
 A year in the making, the Arizona Senate approved a bill requiring presidential candidates to prove they were born in the U.S. before they're included on Arizona's ballot.
 The Senate made a few changes to the bill before passing it and turning it back over to the House of Representatives.
 Believe it or not, there are actually conservatives who believe that this will keep Barack Obama off the ballot next year.
 It's not for nothing that the Grand Canyon state is derided as the "meth lab of American democracy."
 More from KPHO-Phoenix.

 Georgia Set to Pass Arizona-Style Immigration Law.
 Stateline reports on Georgia House Bill 87 which would allow local police to check the immigration status of anyone whose legality it suspects.